Extended Opportunity Programs & Services (EOPS)

 Hi!
 I’m Nicole Gomes, and I’m thrilled to step into the role of NextUp/RISE Coordinator at Los Medanos College.
 I’ve been part of the Contra Costa Community College District for over 30 years, and throughout that time, I’ve had the incredible opportunity to grow professionally while serving in various areas across the college.
 I’m deeply committed to supporting special populations, helping students find their voice, build resilience, and thrive throughout their college experience.

 Outside of work, I’m happily married and a proud mom to two amazing daughters.
-I’m a true water lover, whether it’s fishing, surfing, paddle boarding, or swimming, if it involves water, I’m in!
+I’m a true water lover, whether it’s fishing, surfing, paddleboarding, or swimming, if it involves water, I’m in!
 A fun fact about me: I adore my puppy, Diesel, and I also raise chickens, yes, they all have names!

 Marques McCoy